COVID Updates

 • Will my scholar have to wear a mask in school?

-As of the 2022-23 school year scholars and staff will not be required to wear masks.
+Scholars and staff are not required to wear masks.
 Mask wearing will be optional.
 Any scholar or staff member who wishes to wear a mask may do so.

-Individuals will be required to wear a mask if they are returning from a quarantine period or if they have had a close contact.
+Individuals will be required to wear a mask if they are returning from a quarantine period.

 • Will there be bus transportation for my child?